Vegan Pancakes

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

 I love this recipe.
-At breakfast, no one guesses the recipe is vegan; they just gobble every last light-as-air bite down as fast as they can.
+At breakfast, no one guesses they are eating fluffy vegan pancakes; they just gobble every last light-as-air bite down as fast as they can.
 It’s definitely what you want to make when you’re in the mood for breakfast but you’re all out of eggs.

 But there’s a little science to it, too.
 Like in many vegan recipes, ground flaxseeds are used in place of eggs.
 There’s also a vegan buttermilk made with non-dairy oat milk and an acid; in this case, lemon juice.